Orthogonalized Synthetic Controls: Empirical Application

 Table \ref{Table32} contains the power for the same set of inference methods.
-The simulations are done under the same conditions as before, but now under the alternative hypothesis of $\beta_{t} = -.25$ in each post-treatment time period so $\beta_{0,n}$ is approximately equal to its estimated value in the empirical application.
-In Appendix \hyperref[ApC]{C}, I also include the size-adjusted power.
-The power is adjusted for size by finding the threshold for the p-value that makes the method's actual size equal to the nominal size under the null, and then seeing how often the p-value falls below this threshold under the alternative.
-While this adjustment is infeasible to do in application, it is useful for comparing the power of inference methods with very different sizes.
-The conformal inference method, subsampling method, and the placebo method generally have the lowest power, although the power of the conformal inference method starts to increase when $T_1$ is very small and the power of the placebo method would likely increase if $J$ was larger.
-The cross-fitting t-test and the ArCo method have similar, or in some cases larger, power than the Orthogonalized t-test.
-After adjusting for their over-rejection, the power is lower for the cross-fitting t-test but still larger in some cases for the ArCo method.
+The simulations are done under the same conditions as before, but now under the alternative hypothesis of $\beta_{t} = -.25$ in each post-treatment time period, so $\beta_{0,n}$ is similar to its estimated value in the empirical application.
+In Appendix C, I also include the size-adjusted power.\footnote{The power is adjusted for size by finding the threshold for the p-value that makes the method's actual size equal to the nominal size under the null, and then seeing how often the p-value falls below this threshold under the alternative.
+While this adjustment is infeasible to do in practice, it is useful for comparing the power of inference methods that are over-rejecting under the null.} The cross-fitting t-test and the ArCo method have similar, or in some cases larger, power than the Orthogonalized SCE t-test, while the SDID placebo has slightly lower power, and the subsampling method has the lowest power.
 Overall, however, the Orthogonalized SCE t-test generally has the highest power of the tests that control for size in these simulations.

 One potential point of caution is that in small samples, the p-values may be fairly sensitive to the choice of the smoothing parameter $K$ for the Series HAC estimator.
 In the simulations, I use the method of \cite{Sun2013} to choose $K$ and it appears to perform quite well.
-In applications, it may be worth checking the robustness of statistical significance of results to small changes in $K$.
-Also, one obvious drawback of this method is that it requires a set of units to be used as instruments while the others do not.
-This motivates further investigating what are alternative sets of moment conditions that can identify the ATT in such cases, such as using shift-share instruments as suggested by \cite{SyntheticIV}.
+In applications, it may be worth checking the robustness of the statistical significance of results to small changes in $K$.
+Also, one obvious drawback of using the set of moment conditions I have focused on here is that it requires a set of units to be used as instruments, while the others do not.
+This motivates further investigation of alternative sets of moment conditions that can identify ATT, which could mean an alternative choice of instruments, such as using shift-share instruments as suggested by \cite{SyntheticIV} or using lagged values of outcomes as instruments, or one of the non-instrument-based approaches to identification discussed in section \ref{s: extensions}.